 The Amazon trade-in program allows customers worldwide to exchange eligible electronics and other items for a rebate.
+The program promotes sustainability by refurbishing and reselling traded-in devices through the Renewed program, or recycling them responsibly.

 "How might we offer promotions to make a purchase using trade-in?"